 International Site Visit Grants

-The Global Education Office will provide funding for one faculty member to join a GEO representative on a site visit to a partner university.
+The Global Education Office (GEO) will provide funding for one faculty or academic adviser to join a GEO representative on a site visit to a current or prospective partner university.
 One grant award is available each semester.

-The purpose of this grant is to provide funding to individual faculty interested in strengthening partnership activities with a current Virginia Tech exchange partner (see full list of partners here) through joint research, student programming, and other collaborations aimed at increasing student participation in the partnership.
+The purpose of this grant is to provide funding to one faculty or academic adviser interested in strengthening partnership activities with a current or new Virginia Tech exchange partner (see full list of partners here) through collaborations aimed at increasing student participation in the partnership.
 The proposed site visit should be strategically framed within a college or department’s established plan for internationalization.

 Funding will include the following:

 - Meals and Incidental Expenses (M&IE) Per Diem

 - International emergency medical and security assistance insurance